 Chickens shall be properly protected from the weather and predators in a shelter or coop, and have access to the outdoors in an enclosure or fenced area.
 The shelter and/or enclosure shall meet all of the following requirements:

-- Setback for shelters and enclosures for chickens is a minimum of 50 feet from any lot used residentially or platted for future residential use;
+Setback for shelters and enclosures for chickens is a minimum of 30 feet from the property lot line;

-- Screening from abutting residentially used properties and streets in the form of a solid privacy fence of at least four feet in height constructed according to the fence standards of § 21.301.08 shall be provided for the shelter and enclosure;
+Screening from abutting residentially used properties in the form of a solid privacy fence of at least six feet in height constructed according to the fence standards of § 21.301.08 shall be provided for the shelter and enclosure;